+(Linux/macOS) \$./build.sh

+14 However, if building on Windows, the fact that the Windows file system does not save the "executable" bit will mean that the launchers inside the generated Linux and macOS product files will require a later chmod +x.

+(Windows) > .\build.cmd

+The support script runs the two-step build process outlined in the following simulation, accepting two environment variables that change its behaviour:

+- MVN: path to the Maven executable, defaults to "mvn", so Maven is expected to be available in the system PATH. - SKIP_TESTS: if defined to "1", skips the phase in which the openSF unit tests are run (the Maven target used is "package" instead of the next step "verify").

+9.2.2.
+Detailed procedure

-\$./ build.sh bu aild.cmd support script runs the two-step build process outlined in the following simulation, accepting two conment variables that change its behaviour: MVN: path to the Maven executable, defaults to " mvn'' , so Maven is expected to be available in the system PATH.
-SKIP_TESTS: if defined to "1", skips the phase in which the openSF unit tests are run (the Maven target used is "package" instead of the next step "verify").
-9.2.
-2. Detailed procedure proje build configuration changes before the process can be performed on the various files that define the ect settings.
-For example, the file openSF.build/pom.xml defines the system platforms to build for; the latform/plugin.properties configures some strings in the program, etc. der to build the platform, OSFI must be available in the local Maven repo.
-After this dependency is the main project can be built: \$ mv n -f openSF.pom clean verify verify" target builds the product and runs unit tests.
-If such tests fail, the build stops immediately and product files are not generated.
-If such behaviour is not desired, there are two different options: Passing the -fae ("fail at end") flag to Maven.
-In this case, the test failure will be noted and the build will be reported as "failed", but the product files will still be generated.
-Replacing the "verify" target with "package", which skips the execution of the unit tests.
-Adding the "site" target, which produces code quality reports using the PMD and Checkstyle tools.
-9.3 .
-How to Build the Installer Packages As mentioned before, the output of the last step is a series of ZIP files in the Maven-generated target folder under openSF.product.
+Any build configuration changes before the process can be performed on the various files that define the project settings.
+For example, the file "common.libs/releng/pom.xml" defines the system platforms to build for; the file "openSF/platform/plugin.properties" configures some strings in the program, etc.

+In order to build the platform, OSFI-Java must be available in the local Maven repository.
+The latest pre-built version may be downloaded from ESA15, or it can be built manually from sources (see [RD 1] for instructions).
+After this dependency is met, the main project can be built:

+\$ mvn -f openSF clean verify

+The "verify" target builds the product and runs unit tests.
+If such tests fail, the build stops immediately and the product files are not generated.
+Some options that may be passed are:

+- The -T ("threads") option to build components in parallel.
+A value such as "-T2C" (twice the number of cores) is reasonable, but the build may become brittle.
+If the build fails, consider removing this option first. - Passing the -fae ("fail at end") flag to Maven.
+In this case, the test failure will be noted and the build will be reported as "failed" but the product files will still be generated if possible. - Replacing the "verify" target with "package", which skips the execution of the unit tests. - Adding the "site" target, which produces code quality reports using the PMD and Checkstyle tools.

+9.3.
+How to Build the Installer Packages

+As mentioned before, the output of the last step is a series of ZIP files in the Maven-generated target folder under openSF.product.
 They contain the archived installations of the RCP products for each platform, which can be used during development as mentioned in §9.2.
-However, a working openSF installation is made to of several components, which if missing will make the system work partially, or not at all.
-Those components are: Documentation files, the set of PDFs shown in the help menu.
-Without these files, no help files will be shown at all in the HMI.
-ParameterEditor, which is built separately as another RCP archived product, but with the same procedure described for openSF.
-If this platform-specific component missing, openSF will not be able to launch PE as an external configuration file editor.
-Example modules and database, which is a set of dummy modules, configuration and input files, along with a database with simulations including them.
+However, a working openSF installation is made up of several components, which if missing will make the system work partially, or not at all.
+Those components are:

+- Documentation files, the set of PDFs shown in the help menu.
+Without these files, no help files will be shown at all in the HMI. - ParameterEditor, which is built separately as another RCP archived product, but with the same procedure described for openSF (but passing "ParameterEditor" instead of "openSF" in the -f argument to Maven).
+If this platform-specific component missing, openSF will not be able to launch PE. - Example modules and database, which is a set of dummy modules, configuration and input files, along with a database with simulations including them.
 Since they include C++ modules along with Java and Python examples, they are platform specific, built using CMake and require linking against the OSFI library.
-If missing, only the "empty" database template file is available in the HMI, but no openSF functionality is lost.

-Template openSF.properties file, placed by the installer in the installation folder after some variables have been replaced.
+If missing, only the "empty" database template file is available in the HMI, but no openSF functionality is lost. - Template openSF.properties file, placed by the installer in the installation folder after some variables have been replaced.
 Without this file, openSF might not start.